sudara/melatonin_perfetto/README.md

 ### Step 3: Add Header Search Paths

-In the Exporter, tell the Projucer where to find `perfetto/sdk` folder, for example:
+In the Exporter (for example Xcode macOS), tell the Projucer where to find `perfetto/sdk` folder.

+For example, if you downloaded it as a sibling folder to the project, you would add the following to Header Search Paths:

 ```
-../../perfetto/sdk
+../perfetto/sdk
 ```

-### Step 4: Add read/write permissions where necessary
+### Step 4: Add read/write permissions where necessary (macOS)

 This lets perfetto write out the trace files.

-For example for the Mac OS exporter:
+With `App Sandbox` enabled, you'll have to add the following:

 ```
 `File Access: Read/Write: Download Folder (Read/Write)`